eddpeterson/theBucketList/Readme.md

 * Timeline to integrate with Facebook and show not only past, but future

 ## BUGS
+* Do not allow adding empty title goals in jQuery
 * When changing date, should automatically move todo to appropriate category
 * Remove button should appear only when mouse over
 * Rename functionality is buggy and need to create alternative